puppetlabs/puppetlabs-docker_platform/README.md

 ####Class: docker

 Installs, configures, and manages your Docker installation.
+All parameters are optional unless otherwise specified.

 #####`dm_basesize`

-*Optional.* Specifies a size for the base device, which limits the size of images and containers.
+Specifies a size for the base device, which limits the size of images and containers.
 Valid options: a string containing a size (e.g., '5G', '10G', '11G').
 Default: '10G'.

 #####`dm_blocksize`

-*Optional.* Specifies a custom blocksize for the thin pool.
+Specifies a custom blocksize for the thin pool.
+Valid options: a string containing a size (e.g., '5G', '10G', '11G').
 Default: '64K'.

 Warning: **DO NOT** change this parameter after the lvm devices have been initialized.

 #####`dm_datadev`

 Specifies a custom blockdevice to handle data for the thin pool.
+Accepts a string.

 #####`dm_fs`

-*Optional.* Specifies a filesystem for the base image.
+Specifies a filesystem for the base image.
 Valid options: 'xfs' and 'ext4'.
 Default: 'ext4'.

 #####`dm_loopdatasize`

-*Optional.* Specifies the size of the loopback file for the "data" device used for the thin pool.
-Default: '2G'.
+Specifies the size of the loopback file for the "data" device used for the thin pool.
+Valid options: a string containing a size (e.g., '5G', '10G', '11G').Default: '2G'.

 #####`dm_loopmetadatasize`

-*Optional.* Specifies the size of the loopback file for the "metadata" device used for the thin pool.
+Specifies the size of the loopback file for the "metadata" device used for the thin pool.
+Valid options: a string containing a size (e.g., '5G', '10G', '11G').
 Default: '2G'.

 #####`dm_metadatadev`

 Specifies a custom blockdevice to handle metadata for the thin pool.
+Accepts a string.

 #####`dm_mkfsarg`

 Specifies extra mkfs arguments for creating the base device.
+Accepts a string.

 #####`dm_mountopt`

 Specifies extra mount options for mounting thin devices.
+Accepts a string.

 #####`dns`

-*Optional.* Specifies a DNS server for the Docker daemon to connect to.
+Specifies a DNS server for the Docker daemon to connect to.
 This is useful if DNS resolution isn't working properly in the container.
+Accepts a valid IP address.
 Default: undefined.

 #####`dns_search`

-*Optional.* Specifies one or more dns search domain for the Docker daemon to use.
+Specifies one or more dns search domain for the Docker daemon to use.
+Accepts a string containing a domain.
 Default: undefined.

 #####`docker_command`

 Specifies a custom Docker command.
+Accepts a string.
+Default [varies by operating system](https://github.com/garethr/garethr-docker/blob/master/manifests/params.pp).

 #####`docker_users`